IMBMicroscopy/WiFi_Incubation_Monitor/README.md

   - First, if you intend to use the Adafruit IO Dashboard, record your IO username and key, and decide on your dashboard name (name of incubator/microscope etc)
   - It's critical that you are within coverage range of your nearest WiFi access point in order to connect to the AP and then the IO Dashboard.
   - This is important, First, Click the "Setup" button to configure hardware parameters:
-    -  Ensure "Dashboard" feature is toggled to ON
     - Enter the IO Dashboard values (**Username, Key and Dashboard name**)
+    - Ensure "dashboard monitor" feature is toggled to "true"
     - Toggle the required installed sensors and their sensor parameters if they differ from the default settings in WiFi_Incubation_Monitor.ino file.
     - For further information about these parameters, consult the WiFi_Incubation_Monitor.ino file.
-  - Click Save, then use the back button to go back to the home page.
+  - Click "Save", then click the "back arrow" button twice to go back to the home page.
-  - Now, Click "Configure WiFi" to enter the SSID name and password, then click save.
+  - Now, Click "Configure WiFi" to enter the SSID name and password, then click "Save".
   - The device will now attempt to connect to WiFi and if successful will close the popup window
   - The device will then attempt to connect to the IO dashboard, before initialising the sensors and begin acquiring data.